NextechGS/NextechJS/Documentation/Contributors/CodeReviewGuide/README.md

 - Bring others into the conversation sparingly.
 If someone has expertise with a particular language feature or problem domain under review, invite them to comment with an `@mention`.
 - If an experienced contributor makes a occasional whitespace or trivial mistake, just fix it to save on noise and speedup the review.

-## Changes to the Public CesiumJS API
+## Changes to the Public NextechJS API

-- If new identifiers were added to the public CesiumJS API:
+- If new identifiers were added to the public NextechJS API:
   - Verify there is new reference doc.
 See the [Documentation Guide](../CodingGuide/README.md).
   - Verify that [CHANGES.md](../../../CHANGES.md) was updated.
   - Does the change warrant a new Sandcastle example?